julianrees/academic-kickstart/content/home/colorbar.md

 widget = "blankj"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 5  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 6  # Order that this section will appear.

 #title = "A Future Without Lead Poisoning"
 subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "2"
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.